oneuppdev/hinokami-kagura/README.md

 ESM modules works better for tree shaking, leading to faster dev time, and smaller production bundles.

-To learn more, you can readd this [post](https://web.dev/articles/reduce-javascript-payloads-with-tree-shaking).
+To learn more, you can read this [post](https://web.dev/articles/reduce-javascript-payloads-with-tree-shaking).